-When browsing archives on the Archive view tab, you may encounter a backup with the transport of the interview is marked for deletion but cannot be deleted immediately because other backups depend on it and consolidation is either not possible or disabled by retention rules.
+When browsing archives on the Archive view tab, you may encounter a backup with the icon.
+This icon means that the backup is marked for deletion but cannot be deleted immediately because other backups depend on it and consolidation is either not possible or disabled by retention rules.